-Sweet Ecstasy Cookies - These cookies have a LOT going on in the, but all those ingredients work together to make a fantastic cookie!
+Have you tried my ULTIMATE Cowboy Cookies?
+These have a LOT going on, but all those ingredients work together to make a fantastic cookie!

-In its original form, Sweet Ecstasy Cookies started out as my mother’s “Everything But The Kitchen Sink Cookies”, and they were pretty good.
+In its original form, these chewy cookies started out as my mother’s “Everything But The Kitchen Sink Cookies”, and they were pretty good.

 After moving out on my own, I tinkered with it.
 I think I added the peanut butter, and ..
 Maybe the butterscotch chips?
 I can’t remember.
 Anyway, suddenly, the “pretty good” cookies were AMAZING.